Exercise program boosts wellbeing in overweight kids

 Summary

-This study looked at whether a structured exercise program could improve the quality of life and desire to be active in overweight or obese children and teens.
-47 participants who had trouble exercising due to their weight took part in a rehabilitation program.
-The researchers measured changes in quality of life and physical activity levels over time.
+This study looked at whether an effort rehabilitation program could improve quality of life and interest in physical activity for overweight or obese children and teens.
+47 participants who had trouble exercising due to their weight joined the program.
+Researchers measured changes in quality of life and physical activity levels over time.

 Get updates